CYBAVO/android_wallet_sdk_sample/docs/bio_n_sms.md

 ## Skipping SMS Verify

-- Although `Security Enhancement` is applied globally, in **User Management**, the administrator still can set a single user to skip SMS / biometrics verification.
+- Although security enhancement is applied globally, in **User Management**, the administrator still can set a single user to skip SMS / biometrics verification.

   <img src="images/sdk_guideline/screenshot_skip_sms_2.png" alt="drawing" width="800"/>
 - By checking `UserState`, you can get to know whether the user is required verify or not.
-  -  `enableBiometrics`.
+  -  `enableBiometrics`
       Mapping to **admin panel** ➜ **System settings** ➜ **Security Enhancement** ➜ **Enable biometrics verification on transaction**.
   -  `skipSmsVerify`
       Mapping to **admin panel** ➜ **User Management** ➜ click signal user ➜ **Skip SMS verification**.